Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 1. They can live to 12 years (and sometimes longer)

+Have you ever wondered how long rabbits live?
 Rabbits are often quoted as having a lifespan of around five years.
-However, they can actually live to a maximum of 12 years, with small breeds living longer than their larger cousins.
-This low estimate is often due to a lack of understanding of their needs and the assumption that they’re children’s pets.
+However, they can actually live to a maximum of twelve years, with small breeds living longer than their larger cousins.
+This low estimate is often due to a lack of understanding of their needs and the assumption that they’re childrens' pets.

 2. Rabbits need company